Online Identity and Your Career

 - Is your public email address(es) professional? (email@example.com is not professional)

-- Listen to your voicemail prompt, is it professional?
+- Listen to your voicemail prompt and ringback music, is it professional?

 - Google yourself.
 Any surprises?